 The Mobility Component of DLA considers what help you may need to be mobile and looks at whether you need someone to provide guidance or supervision when you are outside on unfamiliar routes (lower rate) or whether you have severe mobility problems.

-NB: The Motability Scheme will work with PIP in the same way as is it does with DLA.
+NB: The Motability Scheme will work with PIP in the same way as it does with DLA.

 Attendance Allowance is a tax-free benefit for people aged 65 or over who have specific care needs because of an illness or disability (either physical or mental).